msakarvadia/AttentionLens/docs/index.md

 # Welcome to AttentionLens
 Interpreting the latent space representations of attention head outputs for _Large Language Models_ (LLMs).

-To train attention lense, navigate to the `train/` dir and run the command `python train_pl.py`.
+To train Attention Lens, navigate to the `AttentionLens/` directory and run the command `python train.py`.
+For examples on training Attention Lens with PBS scheduler, navigate to the `AttentionLens/attention_lens/` and run the command `./experiments.sh`.
+For more information on Attention Lens, and training, see `Getting Started`.

 PyTorch Lighting has been used to support distributed training, so you can also use `torch.distributed.run` to distribute training across nodes.
 More complete documentation is coming soon.

-Demos for how to use a lens to view the vocabulary latent space of a specific attention head can be found in the `demos/` dir.
-Again, better docs coming soon. :smile:
+Demos for how to extract and use a lens to view the vocabulary latent space of a specific attention head can be found in the `demos/` directory.

 ## Installation
 Requirements: python >=3.7,<3.11